ThierryRakotomanana/Daily-UI/README.md

 </details>

 5. Open a pull request and describe your modifications.
+Go to your Github account and navigate to your repository forked.
+Noticed you see a green button named Pull Request, click on it and send.
+After describes the change you made.

 Community contributions are highly appreciated, so thanks for your contributing.